UstadMobile/UstadMobile/ARCHITECTURE.md

 classes, library, etc. Schools, projects, companies, etc can each have their own learning space.
 Each Learning Space will have a specific URL.

+In the ideal world the client app would not be linked to any specific server URL at compile time.
+However:

+* Deep links on Android 12+ [must be verified](https://developer.android.com/training/app-links/verify-android-applinks),
+  and the domains (or subdomain pattern) for links to verify must be in AndroidManifest.xml file
+* Passkeys also require the app to be associated with the domain using the same link verification procedure.

+Hence the app will use a System Base Url (set in buildconfig properties) that provides a list of learning spaces.
+The user can still be allowed to enter a learning space URL manually, however, only learning spaces that are included within the verified app links will be able to open deep links and use passkeys.

 ## Client side

 The client will have a separate instance of the main database (UmAppDatabase) for each learning